wagGit1248/tokendesign/README.md

 # Design Token

-Systematize variables in JSON fortmat to synchronize from designing to coding (2023)
+Systematize variables in JSON format to synchronize from designing to coding (2023)

 ## Token Structure